danrugeles/DT2B/README.md

 - The relationship between the two variables must be many-to-many. eg. <Users, Places> , <Users, Movies>, <Genes and Samples> ...
 - The clusters are given as distributions over the variables.
 This is the same description used by the mixture models.

-Yin Yang Latent Dirichlet Allocation may be used as:
+Yin Yang Mixture Model may be used as:

 1. Biclustering algorithm.
 2. Categorical Mixture model of two dependent random variables.